TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     a) Assume that the cost of running workloads on Azure is similar to running workloads on-premises.

     b) Setup some resources in Azure as this is a free service.
-(ESTA NO)

-    c) Run the Total Cost of Ownership Calculator.
+    __c) Run the Total Cost of Ownership Calculator.__

 25. Tradewind Traders has recently migrated to Azure cloud services.
 The company has just completed a review of its current configuration and has discovered that there is a selection of unused resources currently in existence including multiple AD accounts, multiple groups, multiple public IP addresses, and multiple network interfaces.
 The company wants to reduce costs to a minimum.
 You recommend removing the unused user accounts.
 Will this reduce the monthly costs?